-Sigmund Freud proposed that the interactions between the three major components of the human mind (id, ego, superego) develops through the five psychosexual stages of development.
+Sigmund Freud proposed that the interactions between the three major components of the human mind (id, ego, superego) develop through the five psychosexual stages of development.
 According to Freud, the personality of the people gets established during their childhood till the five years of age, and he associated the behaviour of the children with the ‘libido’ (psychosexual energy).
-He explained personality development through the five stages, and each stage is associated with a specific erogenous zone; erogenous zones are considered as the particular areas of the body that are sensitive to stimulation.
+He explained personality development through the five stages, where each stage is associated with a specific erogenous zone; erogenous zones are considered as the particular areas of the body that are sensitive to stimulation.
 The child’s personality depends upon how a child deals with the conflicts that occur in every stage as each stage has distinctive conflicts.
 The child may get fixated at one stage if the needs or desires of the child are over gratified or are leading to frustration at that particular stage.
-Fixation disturbs the normal development of the personality from one stage to the next stage, and when the child grows up, he/she may focus on the particular needs that were over gratified or not fulfilled at all.
+Fixation disturbs the normal development of the personality from one stage to the next, and when the child grows up, he/she may focus on the particular needs that were over gratified or not fulfilled at all.
 Let us discuss Freud’s five psychosexual stages of development.

 It is the first stage of psychosexual development, and it lasts up to the age of 18 months.
-At this stage, the child focuses on the mouth for gratification, which involves suckling, chewing, sucking, ingesting the food, and putting objects in the mouth.
-The id is dominant at this stage as ego and super-ego are not yet developed, hence every action of the child depends on the pleasure principle.
+At this stage, the child focuses on the mouth for gratification, which involves suckling, chewing, sucking, ingesting the food, and putting things in his/her mouth.
+The id is dominant at this stage as ego and super-ego are not yet developed, hence every action of the child at this stage depends on the pleasure principle.
 However, some signs of the ego are seen.
 As we have read above that the ego is responsible for the delay of gratification and waiting for the appropriate time to fulfil the needs.
 The development of the ego can be understood from the child’s cry.
 From birth to around two months of age, the cry seems to be insignificant, but later, it is linked to certain needs such as hunger or pain.
 The oral stage disturbance could lead to permanent fixation, and negative personality traits such as greediness, dependent on others, and impatience.
 The examples of oral stage fixation that are observed in adulthood may involve overeating, smoking, thumb-sucking, chewing, nail-biting, and putting objects in the mouth.

 The anal phase begins around the 18 months of the child’s age and lasts up to around three years.
 At this stage, the focus of the child transfer from the mouth to the lower end of the digestive tract and the anus.
 The ego formation begins at this stage.
 Toilet training is taught to the children by their parents during this phase, and the conflicts between the id (urge to pee immediately) and ego (pee in the bathroom only) is observed.
 Fixation at this stage may occur due to strict toilet training or extreme gratification (smearing poop on the walls/creating mess).
-The little gratification at this stage may lead to the development of anal-character having personality traits of compulsiveness or rigidity, and over gratification at this stage may result in the traits like short-tempered, untidiness, and narcissism personality.
+The little gratification at this stage may lead to the development of anal-character having personality traits of compulsiveness or rigidity, and over gratification at this stage may result in the traits like short-tempered, untidiness, and narcissistic personality.

-The phallic phase begins around the age of three and lasts up to around the age of six.
+The phallic phase begins around the age of three and lasts up to the age of six.
 The focus of the child at this phase shifts to the genital areas.
 Although genitals are the source of gratification at this stage, it is not in the same way as that of adult sexuality because the children are physically immature yet.
 The children now begin to understand the differences between girls and boys, and the focus of the driving energy of the children shifts to their parents that leads to the Oedipus complex and Electra complex.

-Oedipus Complex and Electra Complex: Freud introduced the terms ‘Oedipus complex’ for males to describes their libido in his psychosexual theory.
+Freud introduced the terms ‘Oedipus complex’ for males to describe their libido in his psychosexual theory.
 The term ‘Oedipus complex’ is derived from a Greek mythological king, ‘Oedipus,’ who married his own mother after unintentionally killing his father.
-According to Freud, the boys become more possessive of the mother and develop feelings of rivalry and envy towards the father.
-The ‘id’ wants the mother’s affection and resists his father, but the ‘ego’ knows that he can’t fight with the father as the father is stronger than him, which leads to fear of getting punished by the father, Freud, termed it as the ‘castration anxiety.’
+According to Freud, the boys become more possessive of their mother and develop feelings of rivalry and envy towards their father.
+The ‘id’ wants the mother’s affection and resists the father, but the ‘ego’ knows that he can’t fight with the father as the father is stronger than him, which leads to fear of getting punished by the father; Freud, termed it as the ‘castration anxiety.’
 The term ‘Electra complex’ (termed by Carl Jung) is derived from ‘Electra,’ a Greek mythological character, who was involved in her mother’s murder and was sexually attracted towards her father.
-According to Freud, the psychosexual development of females are almost similar to that of males, where the boys face castration anxiety and the girls develop penis envy.
-He said that females envy males as they possess a penis and argued that most females remain fixated at this phase, which results in an inferior and submissive personality.
-However, Freud’s views on feminine sexuality, and more particularly the ‘penis envy’ faced strong criticisms.
-A German psychoanalyst, Karen Horney questioned Freud’s views and considered them shameful and humiliating to women.
+According to Freud, the psychosexual development of females are almost similar to that of males, where the boys face castration anxiety, and the girls develop penis envy.
+He said that females envy males as they possess a penis and argued that most females remain fixated at this phase, which results in an inferior and submissive personality of the females.
+However, Freud’s views on feminine sexuality, and more particularly the ‘penis envy,’ faced strong criticisms by many psychologists and feminists.
+A German psychoanalyst, Karen Horney, questioned Freud’s views and considered them shameful and humiliating to women.
 She instead argued that the men feel inferiority because of their inability to give birth to the babies, which she termed as ‘womb envy.’
-The concept of morality beings internalizing in children at this stage, and they follow various norms or rules due to their willingness and belief in morality rather than the fear of getting punished, i.e., the super-ego starts developing at this phase.
+The concept of morality begins internalizing in children at the phallic stage, and they follow various norms or rules due to their willingness and belief in morality rather than the fear of getting punished, i.e., the super-ego starts developing at this phase.

 Criticisms of Freud’s Psychosexual Theory

 Sigmund Freud’s Psychosexual Stages of development has been strongly criticized by many researchers and psychologists due to several factors that mainly involve lack of scientific approach and anti-feministic approach.
-Let us discuss some key criticisms factors related to the psychosexual stages.
+Let us discuss some key criticisms related to the psychosexual stages.

-- Sigmund Freud has faced massive criticism for focusing only on the single factor, i.e., sexuality, in explaining the development of the human personality.
+- Sigmund Freud faced massive criticism for focusing only on the single factor, i.e., sexuality, in explaining the development of the human personality.

-- Critics argue that this theory focuses more on the male’s psychosexual development, and does not enlighten much about the female’s psychosexual developments.
+- Critics argue that this theory focuses more on the male’s psychosexual development and does not enlighten much about the female’s psychosexual developments.